reMarkable/cobalt/README.md

 program for interacting with Cloud Bigtable.
 You do not strictly need cbt in order to follow the other steps in the document but you may choose to install it anyway.

 #### Install a Service Account Credential
 You must install a Service Account Credential on your computer in order for the Cobalt code running on your computer to be able to access Cloud Bigtable.

 * Go to the
 [Credentials page](https://cloud.google.com/storage/docs/authentication#generating-a-private-key)
 of your Cloud project.
-Here is [the link](https://pantheon.corp.google.com/apis/credentials?debugUI=DEVELOPERS&project=google.com:shuffler-test) for the core
+Here is [the link](https://console.cloud.google.com/apis/credentials?debugUI=DEVELOPERS&project=google.com:shuffler-test) for the core
 Cobalt team's shared project.
 * Click `Create Credentials`
 * Select `Service Account Key` as the type of key
 * In the Service Account dropdown select `New Service Account` and assign your service account any name.
+* Select the Bigtable Administrator and the Bigtable User roles.
 * Select `JSON` as the key type
 * Click `Create`
 * A JSON file containing the credentials will be generated and downloaded to